DanielVartanov/tty-testing/README.md

 ### 3.1 #output

-`app.output` returns standard output written by the app _since the last call of the same method_.
+`app.output` returns output written by the app _since the last call of the same method_.

 ```ruby